 of people who die by suicide have experienced symptoms of a mental health condition

 of lesbian, gay and bisexual adults experience serious mental illness

 “Being a KSC client gave me a new life.
 Being able to go to group everyday really gave my structure and to be able to be around staff that truly care and understand made a huge difference.
 I loved being a client KSC.
 Everyone made me feel special and felt like they always cared for me.
 Doing my trauma egg was a HUGE breakthrough in my recovery.
 I uncovered things I never even knew were there or bothered me.
 Opening about certain things really gave me the ability to take them head on and get through them, and not just alone but with my fellow peers.
 It was very therapeutic and made everyone in the group that much closer. i know have 1 year and 6 months clean and couldn’t have done it without KSC.”

-Due to the impact of the Covid -19 Coronavirus, Ken Seeley Communities is taking steps to be proactive in ensuring we are taking every precaution and following infection control procedures to help keep our Staff and clients safe and healthy.
+Due to the impact of the Covid -19 Coronavirus, Mental Wellness by Ken Seeley is taking steps to be proactive in ensuring we are taking every precaution and following infection control procedures to help keep our Staff and clients safe and healthy.
 We will adjust our programming to help support keeping our clients and staff safe.
 We understand the extreme importance of staying educated, using preventative measures, and using scientific and medical data to help make our decisions.

 We are accepting clients and have reinforced each step of our Admissions process to ensure we are identifying risk factors to help protect our community.
 Please contact us for more information.